Why not an LED Soldering Iron Bulb?

 LED Soldering Iron Bulb Options

 We had a couple of choices when it came to our bulb choices.
 We chose rather than passing on the price to you, we have left the decision up to you.
 For many of our customers the incandescent does the job well enough.
 Many people are using our iron in places with more than adequate ambient light.
-So rather than charge every customer for the LED soldering iron bulb we placed the ball in you court.
-Finding an Led replacement is easy and we have the instructions on how to convert to an LED soldering iron bulb.
-You can find that video here.
+So rather than charge every customer for the LED soldering iron bulb we placed the ball in your court.
+Finding a LED replacement is easy, and we have the instructions on how to convert to an LED soldering iron bulb below.
 But we want to let you choose if that is something you need and would like to spend the money on.

 My bulb went out and I need a new one.
 Where can I get one?